Orihime Inoue

-is a fictional character in the Japanese manga series Bleach and its anime adaptation created by Tite Kubo.
+is a fictional character of the manga series Bleach and its adaptations created by Tite Kubo.
 She is one of Ichigo Kurosaki's friends.
 Like the many other characters in the series, she quickly develops powers of her own after Ichigo becomes a Soul Reaper.
 Throughout the series, Orihime learns about Ichigo's duty as a Soul Reaper and accompanies him when they go to the Soul Society to save Rukia Kuchiki, and is depicted as Ichigo's wife in the epilogue.

 Besides the manga series, Orihime appears in other media, including the anime series, anime films, video games and rock musicals.
 She has been fairly popular among readers of the manga since her introduction, having ranked within the top 10 or the top 20 in all of the characters popularity polls of the series.
 Additionally, Orihime has gained additional popularity via the Loituma Girl internet meme, and various pieces of merchandising have been developed based on her appearance such as figurines and key chains.
 Publications from manga, anime and other media have also commented on her character with most praising her traits and development.

 In the anime adaptation, Orihime is voiced by Yuki Matsuoka in Japanese.
 In the English dub, she is voiced by Stephanie Sheh.
 In the 2018 live-action film Bleach, she is portrayed by Japanese actress and singer Erina Mano.

 Concept and creation

 Along with Ichigo, Orihime has the hardest face to draw according to Kubo.
 Due to her importance in the manga, Kubo wanted more practice drawing her so that it would be easier to do so.
 When Kubo was asked to make a cover with a female character during Christmas, Kubo initially thought of using Rukia Kuchiki; However, he later changed to use Orihime as he thought she was more suitable for such a role.
 She becomes the true female lead for the rest of the Bleach franchise after the second anime season/manga arc, which was recognized when her character depth and importance raised drastically after she came back from the Soul Society and started to become a prominent plot device for Ichigo's character development and for the story itself, consequently Orihime was featured along with female leads from other Weekly Shōnen Jump series on a special Shonen Jump cover.
 Stephanie Sheh, Orihime's English voice actress, found her to be a "tricky" character as she noted a challenge to find a balance with her voice as although she sometimes seems ditzy, in other times she is very strong.

-In Bleach JET interview, Kubo initially have Orihime’s power revolve around horn and tail, taken appearance of a dragons.
+In Bleach JET interview, Kubo initially have Orihime's power revolve around horn and tail, taken appearance of a dragons.